Serving a notice of default on the municipality for delaying its decision

 What is it?

-If you have submitted an application or objection and the municipality does not make a decision on time, you can give the municipality notice of default.
+If you have submitted an application or an objection and the municipality fails to make a decision on time, you can issue a notice of default to the municipality.
 This means that you ask the municipality to make a decision within two weeks.
 If the municipality fails to do so, it must pay you a sum of money.
 This sum is called a penalty payment.

 How does it work?

-• The municipality must decide on your application or objection within a statutory period.
-If no statutory period applies to your application or objection, you should allow eight weeks for a decision to be made.
+• The municipality must decide on your application or objection within the statutory time limit.
+If no statutory time limit applies to your application or objection, please allow 8 weeks for a decision.

 • If the municipality needs more time to make a decision, it may extend the deadline.
-The municipality must always send you a notification about this.
+The municipality must always notify you of this.

 What should I do?

 Download the Notice of Default Form and print it out.
-Fill in all the details and send the form to the municipality.
+Fill in all the information and send the form to the municipality.

-• The municipality will decide on your application or objection within two weeks of receiving your form.
+• The municipality will decide on your application or appeal within two weeks of receiving your form.

-• If the municipality fails to do so, it must pay you a penalty for each day after the deadline that it fails to make a decision.
+• If the municipality fails to do so, it must pay you a penalty of for each day after the deadline that it has not made a decision.

-• In extreme cases, you can also take legal action.
-This is called 'lodging an appeal'.
-The court may rule that the municipality must make a decision within two weeks.
+• As a last resort, you can also take the matter to court.
+This is called “filing an appeal.”
+The court may order the municipality to make a decision within two weeks.
 The court may also impose a penalty if the municipality fails to make a decision within two weeks.

 Did you find what you were looking for?